FedeDP/libmodule/Samples/README.md

 This folder contains some libmodule's examples.
 As you can see, API is quite straightforward as being clean and simple has been one of the library's focus.
-Please note that libmodule's correct includes are <module/module{s}.h>.
-In this examples <module{s}.h> are used as rpath is forced through makefile.

 ## Building